Gender Equity, Creativity & Well-Being in Iceland

 - Explore the cultural context of gender equity and well-being using Iceland as a case study and through visits to educational institutions, government agencies, and historical sites;

-According to global indices, Iceland ranks first in gender equality among all nations, and is also consistently among the top 10 nations in terms of happiness and in terms of creativity and innovation.
+According to global indices, Iceland ranks first in gender equality among all nations, and is also consistently among the top 10 nations in terms of happiness, creativity and innovation.
 We will be exploring the aspects of history, family, education, culture, and policy that have led to the current status of equity and well-being.

 The class will be taught in a hybrid format for 45 hours total including orientation, online readings, discussion and preparation; one week in Iceland doing site visits and classes followed by online discussion.
 Students are required to participate fully in course activities.

-Undergraduate students will earn 3 credits in EPSY 598 Special Course: Gender Equity & Well-Being in Iceland.
+Undergraduate students will earn 3 credits in EPSY 598 Special Course: Gender Equity, Creativity & Well-Being in Iceland.

-All graduate students will earn 3 credits in ESPY 896 Seminar In: Gender Equity & Well-Being in Iceland.
+All graduate students will earn 3 credits in ESPY 896 Seminar In: Gender Equity, Creativity & Well-Being in Iceland.

-Students will stay in double rooms at a reasonably priced hotel in central Reykjavik.
+Students will stay in double-occupancy rooms at a hotel in central Reykjavik.

 This program is designed for graduate and upper level undergraduate students of counseling psychology, educational psychology, gifted education, cognitive psychology, anthropology, sociology, WGSS or others who have a strong interest in gender equity.
 Students can expect to gain new perspectives on their discipline as well as an understanding of the classic and new works in the psychology of gender equity and well-being.